Kimserey/BlogArchive/20170316_sticky_nav_bootstrap.md

-# How to make a sticky navbar
+# How to make a sticky navbar using Bootstrap

 Today I will demonstrate one way to achieve a sticky navbar in `Bootstrap v4` using `fixedsticky`.